Experience Italian market culture

+Italy without markets?
 Hard to imagine.
-Markets are as much a part of everyday life here as an espresso in the morning.
-They are lively, smell of ripe fruit, fresh bread and herbs – and tell you more about the country and its people than any travel guide.
+They are as much a part of everyday life here as an espresso in the morning.
+Italian markets are alive with the scent of ripe fruit, fresh bread and locally picked herbs – and will tell you more about the country and its people than any travel guide.
 Hardly any other country in Europe has so many weekly markets, farmers’ markets, flower markets and antique markets.

-Especially in the south, away from the big tourist crowds, markets are a real window into authentic Italian life.
-And it is precisely this Italy that you can discover in Cilento – for example during a stay at the A’ Cràpa Mangia estate.
+In the south, away from the big tourist crowds, markets offer an insight into authentic Italian life.
+Discover this side of Italy, in Cilento, during a stay at A’ Cràpa Mangia.

-Whether you live in a big city or a small village, there is a market almost everywhere in Italy at least once a week.
-They are usually centrally located, in a piazza or along the main street – you can hardly miss them.
-The offer also varies depending on the size of the town: In small villages there are often only a few stalls, in larger towns there can easily be 50 to 100 or more.
+Whether in a big city or a small village, weekly markets are a staple across Italy.
+They are usually centrally located, in a piazza or along main streets, making them impossible to miss.
+Size can vary considerably: in small villages there are often only a few stalls, whereas larger towns can easily host 50 to 100 stands or more.

-At Italian weekly markets you will find much more than just food.
-In addition to fresh fruit and vegetables, cheese, sausage, meat, fish and regional specialties, you can also find clothing, leather goods, household items, beach towels and souvenirs.
-This is particularly handy on vacation – whether you are looking for something for the beach or a special souvenir.
+At Italian markets you’ll find much more than just food.
+In addition to fresh fruit and vegetables, cheese, sausage, meat, fish and regional specialties, you can browse for clothing, household items, trinkets, beach towels and souvenirs.
+There are things for your holiday needs, or little gifts to take home.
 Hungry or thirsty?
-No problem.
-Street food stalls are almost always included.
+No problem, the street food stalls will have you covered.

 Markets in Cilento: regional, relaxed and personal

-What makes Italian markets special is the quality of the produce.
-Many products come directly from local farmers and are fresher than anything you’ll find in the supermarket.
-Olives, lemons, peppers, tomatoes, cheese, salami, olive oil or wine – you can taste the origin and craftsmanship here.
+The quality of the produce make Italian markets stand out.
+Most of it comes directly from local farmers and is fresher than anything you’ll find at the supermarket.
+Olives, lemons, peppers, tomatoes, cheese, salami, olive oil or wine – you can taste the craftsmanship.

 A visit to the market is a real highlight for self-caterers.
-If you are staying in a vacation home or apartment, you can stock up on fresh ingredients and enjoy a relaxed vacation.
+If you are staying in a holiday home or apartment, stock up on fresh ingredients to supply you for the week.
 In Cilento, where A’ Cràpa Mangia is located, the markets are pleasantly manageable.
 Here, it’s less about quantity and more about exchange.
-A few words with the trader, a taste here, a smile there – that’s how closeness is created.
+A few words with the trader, a taste here, a smile there – that’s how trust is created.

-Our insider tips for the weekly market in Santa Maria di Castellabate
+Tips for the weekly market in St. Maria di Castellabate

 Our favorite stalls:

-Ana was born in Argentina and sells delicious cheese specialties such as scamorza, buffalo mozzarella, ricotta and other regional cheeses at her small stall – accompanied by fine cold meats.
+Ana was born in Argentina.
+Her small stall boasts delicious cheese specialties such as scamorza, buffalo mozzarella, ricotta and other regional cheeses.
+Don’t miss out on the fine cold meats either.

-For the freshest fruit and vegetables at the market, we recommend Giacomo, who greets you with a broad smile whatever the weather.
-He sells popular Italian leafy vegetables that are still little known abroad, such as cime di rapa or puntarelle – be sure to try them!
+For the freshest fruit and vegetables at the market, we recommend Giacomo.
+He’ll greet you with a broad smile whatever the weather.
+His stall has popular Italian leafy vegetables that are still little known abroad, such as cime di rapa or puntarelle – be sure to try them!

 Ana